Influence Vol. 2: The Man I Am

-Influence Vol. 2: The Man I Am is the twenty-first studio album and the second covers album by American country music singer Randy Travis.
+Influence Vol. 2: The Man I Am is the twenty-second studio album and the second covers album by American country music singer Randy Travis.
 It is the follow-up to his 2013 album Influence Vol. 1: The Man I Am, and like its predecessor, it features cover songs.

 Critical reception

 Rating it 3 out of 5 stars, Stephen Thomas Erlewine of Allmusic wrote that "he makes it sound easy when you know damn well it isn't."